The Great: Complete Story and Character Guide

 Why Was The Great Cancelled?

 Hulu cancelled The Great after three seasons, reportedly due to declining viewership.
 The show was not removed from the platform (unlike some Disney-owned cancellations) and remains available for streaming.
-Creator Tony McNamara and the cast expressed disappointment, noting that the series had more story to tell.
+Creator Tony McNamara and the cast expressed disappointment, noting that the series had more story to tell — McNamara had envisioned a four-to-six-season arc that would have followed Catherine through the full span of her 34-year reign.
 The cancellation came amid a broader contraction in the streaming industry, with platforms cutting costs and ending shows that would have been renewed in previous years.
+Hulu, like every other streaming platform in 2023, was tightening its budget and prioritising shows with the broadest possible appeal — and an eccentric, anachronistic historical satire was always going to be vulnerable in that climate.
+According to Deadline, the show's international performance was a factor as well — The Great was primarily a US-oriented show, and its limited global appeal made it harder to justify renewal in an increasingly international streaming market.

 Every cancelled show deserves a proper ending.
 Explore our library of fan-written conclusions for more shows that left too soon.